Sweet, fluffy, and flavorful pumpkin scones topped with maple glaze.

 pumpkin scone ingredients including pumpkin puree, butter, sugar, and flour.

 • All-Purpose Flour: For best results, measure flour using a kitchen scale.
-Otherwise, use the stir and spoon method.
+Otherwise, use the spoon and level method.
 For consistency, I test and create all my recipes using King Arthur Baking Company all-purpose flour.

 • Sugar: Use your choice of granulated sugar or brown sugar.